 Research has shown, with rounded shoulders our head of Humerus shift anteriorly superiorly (move forward and upward) which if you know shoulder anatomy the tendon of the long head of biceps and Supraspinatus pass through the head of Humerus into the shoulder’s capsule and if Humerus shift anteriorly and superiorly this structure could get pinched.

 We strongly advise you to sick for medical advice from a qualified physical therapist before trying any of the exercises that we highlighted.

 1- You may need to change your gym program (Cross-training) and modified your strengthening exercises with the help of your physical therapist.

-2- Research has shown, customised strengthening exercises is a key element to your exercise rehabilitation.
+2- Research has shown, customized strengthening exercises are a key element to your exercise rehabilitation.
 Read more

-3- Adding some Mobility and flexibility exercises in your routine can improve your shoulder range of movement.
+3- Adding some Mobility and flexibility exercises to your routine can improve your shoulder range of movement.

 4- Recruiting your lower rhomboid and progress to strengthen in isolation.